nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("list")` API calls respectively.
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API calls respectively.

 ![Interactions Inside the Logic Component for the `list` Command](images/ListStoreMandoSequenceDiagram.png)